-For over 20 years, PACK & SEND has been supplying art shipping services to galleries, collectors, dealers, artists, and exhibitions worldwide.
+For 30 years, PACK & SEND has been supplying art shipping services to galleries, collectors, dealers, artists, and exhibitions worldwide.
 PACK & SEND’s knowledge, experience and attention to detail will ensure your shipment goes smoothly.

 At PACK & SEND we want to give back to the art community.
 With Art of the Month, we will be sharing our favourite pieces of art, submitted by you to this page.
 Winners will be decided on the last Friday of every month, so make sure to submit your masterpiece before then!

 Submissions can be sent in by a message on the chosen social media platform or alternatively email them to [email protected].
 As well as the artwork please submit a website URL and social media handles, these can also be featured to give the winner some extra exposure.